 I tried all those things when I woke up with severe pain, and none of them helped, and in fact, drinking the tea made it worse because I was completely blocked.
 If you have a partial obstruction or the beginning of an obstruction, using the above-mentioned tricks may still work for you, but they’re certainly not a cure-all.

 After my SBO, I asked the doctor: If this happens to me again, do I need to come into the hospital?
-He said not necessarily, but that my pain will be better managed at the hospital and that it may take less time to get the blockage moving with the help of a nasogastric tube (NG).
-Bottom line: If you’re in severe pain, not just discomfort, it’s probably best to go to the hospital than to try to handle it on your own at home.
+He said yes, that my pain will be better managed at the hospital and that it may take less time to get the blockage moving with the help of a nasogastric tube (NG).
+Bottom line: Any time a patient has severe pain, nausea and vomiting, they need to go to the hospital immediately.

 Myth #3: The symptoms of a bowel obstruction are always pain and the inability to poop or pass gas.